Who is our Metropolitan?

 Since

-the presbyters are assigned by the bishop and belong to
+the Presbyters are assigned by the Bishop and belong to

 the specific congregations they have no authority or

-services to perform apart from their bishop and their own
+services to perform apart from their Bishop and their own

 particular parish community.
 On the altar table of each